xerolinux/XeroHub/content/updates/xero-demos/index.md

 So, what next?
 Last night, during the **DistroTube** Patron Cast (check the video below), someone suggested something brilliant: why not make *Demo* ISOs without the installer?
 Lightbulb moment!
 I couldn’t believe I hadn’t thought of it before.
 So I jumped right in and made it happen.

-{{< youtube mQ7uEYED96A >}}
+{{< youtube 7AtsbVUQzGg >}}

 The demo ISOs won’t include the installer, which means you can’t install the OS from them.
 Plus, I’ve limited the *cow-space* to 100MiB — so you won’t be able to update or install big packages.
 They’re just for testing, so don’t try updating, it won’t work because of the space limit.

-These demo ISOs will be available soon on the main page.
-Stay tuned!
+These demo ISOs are now available for download on the main page.
+Enjoy !

 ## Conclusion

 We’re really excited to offer these **Free Demo ISOs** as a way for everyone to try out **XeroLinux** without any risk.
 It’s all about giving you a hands-on experience so you can see what the distro is all about before deciding to support the project by getting the full, unlocked versions.

 We hope this approach strikes the perfect balance between sharing our work and encouraging contributions.
+To know more about limitations, check [**this post**](https://wiki.xerolinux.xyz/distro/#free-demo-isos)

-Keep an eye on the main page for when the demos drop — and as always, thanks for being part of the **XeroLinux** community!
+And as always, thanks for being part of the **XeroLinux** community!

 Cheers !